 Even when standing still, Italian sports cars evoke emotion, and when you’re behind the wheel of one, they remind you that cars aren’t just for getting from A to B.

-While other manufacturers strive for perfection, Italian sports cars embrace passion, drama, and sometimes a hint of madness.
-The cars on this list prove that beauty in the automotive world is far from dead — you just have to know where to look.
+Either way, we’re all here for the same reason: because Italian sports cars aren’t just cars: they’re stories on wheels.
+The cars on this list prove that beauty in the automotive world is far from dead, you just have to know where to look.